What is Computer vision Syndrome?

 Several factors contribute to the development of Computer vision Syndrome-

-Screen glare and reflections: Glare and reflections on screens Can Contribute to eye strain.
+Screen glare and reflections: Glare and reflections on screens can contribute to eye strain.

-Improper lighting: Poor lighting in the working environment Can Stain the eyes.
+Improper lighting: Poor lighting in the working environment can stain the eyes.

 Screen distance and angle: Viewing screens at incorrect distances or angles can contribute to discomfort.